j0sh710/AutoMiner/README.md

 # Features
 1. Mines the most profitable coin according to selected pools api and profit selection used.
 (BlazePool and ZergPool currently)
-2. Monitors miner crashes and automatically restarts crashed.
+2. Monitors miner crashes and automatically restarts crashed miners.
 3. Monitors GPU Temperatures and Utilization.
 If GPU Utilization drops too low miner restart is attempted.
 After 6 failures automatic reboot will occur.
 (Only if "Monitor GPU" is checked)
 4. Manages rig availability on MiningRigRentals.com while algo switching.
 5. Launch "Pre-Run Process" prior to starting miner.
 Useful for overclocking per algo.